HenryKenya/angular-unit-testing/README.md

 The test focuses on testing components and services.

 ## Topics covered
-1.Unit tests for components
+1. Unit tests for components
-2.Unit tests for services
+2. Unit tests for services
-3.Using MockData in services
+3. Using MockData in services
-4.Creating spys and spyObjects and how to use them 5.fakeAsync
+4. Creating spys and spyObjects and how to use them
+5. fakeAsync
-6.Testing event handlers like button clicks
+6. Testing event handlers like button clicks
-7.Checking for html elements
+7. Checking for html elements

 ## Running the app